Our website uses cookies for statistical purposes.

 When opening a company in Italy that will operate through a branch, it is important to know that the parent company will decide on behalf of the branch, as this business form is dependent on the foreign company and has limited powers.
 In the case of a company registered as a subsidiary, its representatives will be allowed to make management decisions without the consent of the parent company, as the business form is considered an independent legal entity.

 If the investors choose to open a subsidiary, this legal entity can be set up under several business forms prescribed by Italian legislation.
-An Italian subsidiary can be registered as a public limited company, a private limited company, or a partnership and our team of Italian lawyers can offer more details on the advantages of each structure.
+An Italian subsidiary can be registered as a public limited company, a private limited company, or a partnership, and our team of Italian lawyers can offer more details on the advantages of each structure.

 More details on the registration of a branch office or a subsidiary in Italy are available in the presentation below: